COVID Policy

 ADMISSION/SEATING POLICY

-- Sponsors and Presenter/Premium Members and their guest ticketholders will be admitted first to screenings of their sponsored films, provided they arrive at least 25 minutes before showtime and identify themselves to the usher at the door of the appropriate screen.
+2. Sponsors, Supporters, and Passholders will be admitted first, provided they arrive at least 20 minutes before showtime and identify themselves to the usher at the door of the appropriate screen.

-- Regular ticket holders will line up in the general admission line.
-They will be admitted on a first come, first served basis after screening sponsor parties and those in the early access line have been admitted.
+3. Regular ticket holders will line up in the general admission line.
+They will be admitted on a first come, first served basis after those in the early access line have been admitted.

 Please do not leave empty seats in the middle of the row; last minute seating is less disruptive to the audience if empty seats are available close to the aisles.
 Seats cannot be saved.
 Due to venue fire codes, sitting in the aisles or standing at the back of the venue is not permitted.